WillForan/plum/readme.md

 3. play with `~/.conf/plum.conf` (see [#Config](#config))
 4. setup hotkey/launcher (see [#Launchers](#launchers))

-If you are too trusting of internet code and haven't done anything special in your shell rc file, try `source <(curl 'https://raw.githubusercontent.com/WillForan/plum/master/plum/user_install.sh?raw=True')`.
+If you are too trusting of internet code and haven't done anything special in your shell rc file, try `source <(curl 'https://raw.githubusercontent.com/WillForan/plum/master/user_install.sh`).
 But don't do that.
-Maybe just use it as a guide.
+Maybe just use [`user_install.sh`](user_install.sh) as a guide.

 ### Config
 The config file has two sections.
 Sections and rulesets must be separated by one newline.See [plum.conf](plum.conf).